-The provisions of this Statement are effective for reporting periods beginning after June 15, 2017.
-There currently is no impact of the implementation of this Statement to the District's financial statements at this time.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
+Earlier application is encouraged.

 D. Assets, Deferred Outflows, Liabilities, Deferred inflows and Net Position

 1. Use of Estimates

 The preparation of the basic financial statements, in conformity with generally accepted accounting principles, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosures of contingent assets and liabilities at the date of the financial statements and the reported changes in net position during the reporting period.
 Actual results could differ from those estimates.